kayceesrk/kayceesrk.github.io/_posts/2017-02-15-an-easy-interface-to-irmin-library.md

 is not beginner friendly.
-In particular, the library tends to be rather functor heavy, and even [simple uses](https://github.com/mirage/irmin/blob/master/README.md#usage) require multiple functor instantiations[^irmin1.0].
+In particular, the library tends to be rather functor heavy, and even [simple uses](https://github.com/mirage/irmin/blob/master/README.md#usage) require multiple functor instantiations[^irmin].
 The primary goal of Ezirmin is to provide a defuntorized interface to Irmin, specialized to useful defaults.
 However, as I've continued to build Ezirmin, it has come to include a collection of useful mergeable datatypes including counters, queues, ropes, logs, etc. I will spend some time describing some of the interesting aspects of these data structures.

-[^irmin1.0]: Things are indeed improving with a cleaner API in the [1.0 release](https://github.com/mirage/irmin/pull/397).
+[^irmin]: Things are indeed improving with a cleaner API in the [1.0 release](https://github.com/mirage/irmin/pull/397).

-## Quick tour of Ezirmin
+# Quick tour of Ezirmin

 You can install the latest version of Ezirmin by